DE1-Engineering-Mathematics/module-resources/tutorial_sheets/12-PDE.md

 <div class = "answer">
 This is a show-that question, so you need only show it satisfies the equation, rather than proving it outright (which is done in the course notes).
 This is an ideal opportunity for the chain rule, rather than directly inserting the form of $\sigma(t)$.
-First calculate the derivatives of the diffusion equation,}
+First calculate the derivatives of the diffusion equation:
-\end{comment}

 \begin{align*}